steff880/MS4-theDOM/README.md

 **WishList**
 - The wishlist model allows users to save items for quicker access.
 These items can be removed.
 - This model also acts as a container for the WishListItem model.
-Just like the Order model, each wishlist is unique to each user but connecting to the user ID.
+Just like the Order model, each wishlist is unique to each user but connects to the user ID.

 ### Wireframes